giraffi/giraffi_metrics-tutorial/README.md

 # Giraffi Metrics tutorial

 Here you can find the Getting Started with the **Giraffi Metrics**, resource monitoring service that collects, publishes and retrieves metrics with low latency.
 We show a sample client app that retrieves metrics over WebSocket and renders timeline charts.

-Please refer to [wiki](http://) for more details.
+For more details, please refer to the Giraffi Metrics [wiki](https://github.com/giraffi/giraffi_metrics-tutorial/wiki/Giraffi-Mertrics).

 # Getting Started